Streamerbot/docs/streamerbot/3.api/3.csharp/_parameters/core/UserName.md

 ---
 name: userName
-description: The username for this user
+description: The login name for this user
-value: "'PogUser69'"
+default: '"StreamerDotBot"'
 ---